Skip to main content

 Scene breakdown (per-scene)

 The detailed view for one scene: slugline, INT/EXT, time of day, location, character list, script text, production notes (scene notes), and the list of breakdown elements (props, wardrobe, etc.).
 You can add elements by highlighting script text and tagging it, or by adding without selecting text.
 This is where you attach props, wardrobe, vehicles, and other elements to specific scenes and add production notes the crew will see.
 Open a scene from the main Breakdown table (click a row or View), or from the Script read view (scene list), or from a breakdown category page by opening a scene that has that element.
 Edit slugline, INT/EXT, time of day, or location inline if needed.
 Add or remove characters; use merge if the same character appears under different names.
 In the script text, highlight a phrase and use the tagging flow to create an element (e.g. prop, wardrobe) tied to that text.
 Or use Add Element without selecting text and fill in the details.
 Fill in Production notes (scene notes) if your workflow uses them.
 Open the Add Element panel to add more elements or change type.
 Use the element list to edit or delete.
+To change an element’s category (e.g. from Props to Set Dressing), use Change type from the element list or the item’s board; see How to change element type.
 “Highlight to tag” means select text in the scene, then use the modal or panel to choose category and save.
 “Add without selecting text” creates an element with no script range; you can add a note or label.
-Changing an element’s type (e.g. from Props to Set Dressing) is done from the element list or the Change type control, not by re-tagging.

 Elements (breakdown by type)